Self-Imitated Diffusion Policy for Efficient and Robust Visual Navigation: RELATED WORK

 \subsection{Planning Methods Based on Diffusion Policy}

-Diffusion models have recently gained attention in sequential decision-making for their ability to capture multimodal distributions via iterative denoising compared to other autoregressive \cite{anderson_vision-and-language_2018, fried_speaker-follower_2018, shah_ving_2021, krantz_waypoint_2021} and latent-variable models \cite{li_infogail_2017, wu_towards_2022}.
-Diffuser \cite{janner_planning_2022} reformulates reinforcement learning as conditional trajectory generation, while Decision Diffuser \cite{ajay_is_2023} extends this by conditioning on returns and constraints.
-Later works further explore extensions to long-horizon tasks through hierarchical or compositional formulations \cite{liang_skilldiffuser_2024, luo_generative_2025}.
+Diffusion models have recently gained attention in sequential decision-making for capturing multimodal distributions via iterative denoising, outperforming autoregressive \cite{anderson_vision-and-language_2018, fried_speaker-follower_2018, shah_ving_2021, krantz_waypoint_2021} and latent-variable models \cite{li_infogail_2017, wu_towards_2022}.
+Diffuser \cite{janner_planning_2022} reformulates RL as conditional trajectory generation, while Decision Diffuser \cite{ajay_is_2023} extends this by conditioning on returns and constraints.
+Subsequent works extend diffusion to long-horizon tasks via hierarchical or compositional designs \cite{liang_skilldiffuser_2024, luo_generative_2025}.

 These advances have motivated the application of diffusion policies to path planning.
 NoMaD \cite{sridhar_nomad_2024} directly generate trajectories from observations and integrate goal masking for goal-conditioned and undirected exploration.
 NavDP \cite{cai_navdp_2025} leverages privileged information in simulation for path planning in indoor scenes.
 Some works integrate diffusion into classical planning pipelines to improve collision avoidance and planning efficiency \cite{carvalho_motion_2024, yu_ldp_2024}, or employ guided sampling strategies to enforce safety and encourage exploration \cite{zeng_navidiffusor_2025, ren_prior_2025, liao_diffusiondrive_2025, yang_diffusion-es_2024, zheng_diffusion-based_2025, kondo_cgd_2024}.
 These approaches demonstrate that diffusion can flexibly model diverse candidate trajectories while incorporating task-specific constraints or guidance.
 However, they often require an auxiliary rule-based or learned selector \cite{cai_navdp_2025,li_generalized_2025,bar2025navigation} to assess and filter trajectories generated through diffusion sampling, in order to ensure feasibility and safety.
 Such dependencies increase architectural complexity, posing bottlenecks to both computational efficiency and performance during real-world deployment.
 These limitations underscore the need for paradigms that intrinsically streamline trajectory generation, enabling robust, end-to-end planning with both theoretical elegance and practical efficiency.